Longtime AP Sports Writer Rob Gloster has died at 62

 Gloster was also an avid cellist who continued to perform with passion even during his 2 ½-year illness.
 He had just traveled to New York to visit his mother and help her through her tax return despite the effects of a potent chemotherapy and radiation treatment.

-Gloster joined the AP in early 1989 in London and was the advance person for the company's coverage of the Barcelona Olympics in 1992.
+Gloster worked for United Press International before joining the AP in early 1989 in London and was the advance person for the company's coverage of the Barcelona Olympics in 1992.
 He transferred to Boston soon after the games and then to San Francisco two years later.
 In June 2004, he moved to the company's New York headquarters.

-After his AP career, Gloster worked for Bloomberg News and most recently for The Jewish News of Northern California, which published his story on April 5.
+After leaving the AP staff, Gloster worked for Agence France-Presse covering politics, and Bloomberg News.
+In addition to his recent freelance work for the AP, he wrote for The Jewish News of Northern California, which published his story on April 5.

 Gloster is survived by his wife, Sharon, and two daughters, Talia and Daniela.
 A funeral is planned for Friday in Colma, California, outside San Francisco.

-AP Sports Writers Janie McCauley, Ben Walker and Josh Dubow contributed to this story.
+AP Sports Writers Ben Walker and Josh Dubow contributed to this story.